CMU-313/CMU-313.github.io/docs/projects/P1/index.md

 ## Getting Started

 ### Repository Setup
-Fork the [class-specific repository](https://github.com/CMU-313/NodeBB) into your personal GitHub account.
+Fork the [class-specific repository](https://github.com/CMU-313/NodeBB) into your personal GitHub account and clone the repository onto your local machine.

 !!! warning
 	Even though this project is based off of an active open source project, we have made significant changes to ensure its suitability for our class.
 As such, be sure you are forking off of **CMU-313/NodeBB** and direct any questions to course staff.
 Do **not** contact the maintainers of NodeBB for assistance with your homework questions.

 Ensure that GitHub Actions are enabled (click the green button under the "Actions" tab), then follow the installation instructions in `README.md` file.
+You should skip any steps in the instructions that you have already completed (i.e. installing Git and cloning the repository).

 You must build and run NodeBB **natively** on your machine (not through Docker or other means!)
 After building NodeBB and its dependencies, you should follow the rest of the instructions to run a NodeBB instance on your machine.

 ![NodeBB Main Page](/assets/images/hw/nodebb_main.png)

 Once you have run NodeBB successfully, you should be able to navigate to [http://localhost:4567](http://localhost:4567) and see the main forum page.
 By default, NodeBB will be deployed to port `4567` on your machine.
-You may change this port number (e.g., to avoid conflict with another process running on your machine).
+You may change this port number (e.g. to avoid conflict with another process running on your machine).

 !!! warning
 	If the process of installing and running NodeBB takes you more than a few hours, **stop** and ask for help on Slack!